Zeolite in agriculture

 -

-These studies provide a detailed basis for evaluating the effectiveness of zeolite in agriculture at various levels, including water and nutrient management, soil health, environmental impacts, and economic benefits.
+These studies provide a detailed basis for evaluating the effectiveness of zeolite in agriculture at various levels, including water and nutrient management, soil health, environmental impacts and economic benefits.

-Conclusion: Zeolite studies
+Conclusion: Studies on Zeolite